ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-6. What is a moment of function?
+Q. What is a moment of function?
 Explain the meanings of the zeroth to fourth moments.

 <details><summary><b>Answer</b></summary>